lkuoch/react-advertisy/README.md

 - Used prettier as the default ts/tsx formatter.

-  - It's extremely opinionated but at least it enforces a strict style for all the code although I do believe the 80 character max width limit is a bit too strict.
+  ~~- It's extremely opinionated but at least it enforces a strict style for all the code although I do believe the 80 character max width limit is a bit too strict.~~

 - Configured webpack manually due to personal preference.
 Since I am in charge of how the app is bundled transpiled I know every step of the process.